MonetDBSolutions/monetdb-url-spec/monetdb-url.md

   <dd>
     Try to connect to an unspecified database on <code>/tmp/.s.monetdb.50000</code>
     or if that fails, TCP port 50000 on localhost.
-Because no database name is given, this will only work when to a raw mserver5.
+Because no database name is given, this will only work when connecting to a raw mserver5.
   </dd>

   <dt><code>monetdbs://mdb.example.com/demo</code></dt>